phbits/WebsiteFailedLogins/README.md

 3. Forms - Authentication is handled solely by the website/application.
 Thus, requiring additional configuration settings to be specified (i.e. `UrlPath`) since not all implementations respond to failed authentication with an HTTP 401.

    **WARNING**: Forms authentication must use an HTTP POST (`cs-method`) when submitting login credentials.

+If none of these options work, a custom Logparser query maybe needed.
+Open an [Issue](https://github.com/phbits/WebsiteFailedLogins/issues) to find out.

 ## [Website] HttpResponse ##